mwhesse/deckmind/agent-homes/claude-agent-default/README.md

 # Claude Agent Home Directory

-This directory contains configuration files for the Claude CLI agent used in the DevAgent project.
+This directory contains configuration files for the Claude CLI agent used in the Deckmind project.

 ## Description